Sustainable Schools: Fighting for Future Generations

 6. Invest in Good Bins and Labelling

 Most schools use a lot of recyclable materials, so make it easy for everyone to dispose of things properly by providing separate waste bins for each recycling option.
-Include a visible label that provides practical guidelines to help encourage and promote recycling.
+Include a visible label that provides practical guidelines to help encourage a sustainable school and promote recycling.

 You can also provide colour-coded bins to accommodate each recycling facility.